syncfusion-content/blazor-docs/blazor/document-editor/getting-started/client-side-application.md

 ---
 layout: post
-title: Getting Stared with Blazor DocumentEditor Component | Syncfusion
+title: Getting Started with Blazor DocumentEditor Component | Syncfusion
-description: Checkout and learn about getting started with Blazor DocumentEditor Component in Blazor WebAssembly (WASM) App using Visual Studio and more.
+description: Checkout and learn about getting started with Blazor DocumentEditor Component in Blazor WebAssembly (WASM) App using Visual Studio, its elements, and more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug